github/catalyst/docs/_guide/actions.md

 }
 ```

+### Targets and "ShadowRoots"

+Custom elements can create encapsulated DOM trees known as "Shadow" DOM.
+Catalyst actions support Shadow DOM by traversing the `shadowRoot`, if present, and also automatically watching shadowRoots for changes; auto-binding new elements as they are added.

 ### What about without Decorators?

 If you're using decorators, then the `@controller` decorator automatically handles binding of actions to a Controller.